joaohornburg/library_management_system/README.md

 - Once the backend was finished, I started on the frontend.
 I followed the same order as the backend, but I didn't TDD the frontend since I'm still new to React and this was more of a "putting pieces together" exercise.
 - The frontend implementation led to some additions to the backend, particularly in borrowings, due to new requirements that I discovered while working on the frontend.
 For example, including the availability of books and displaying the current user's status in the Books#index.
 - After this was done, I proceeded with testing.
+- After testing I realized that the frontend wasn't responsive and that the layout was not optimal.
+So I added Bootstrap to the project and refactored the frontend to be more responsive and user-friendly.
+I decided to use Bootstrap because of it's built-in grid system and because I'm familiar with it.

+### Future Improvements

+- Add pagination to the Books#index
+- Add tests for the frontend
+- Allow the librarian to group Borrowings by book as well as by user
+- Add a button for the librarian to lend a book to a user - I think this would be the standard use in a physical library.
+Or maybe when the user clicks the borrow button, that goes to a list which the librarian has to confirm.